Skip to content

 The Postal Loans Service is available to UK-based students who match at least one of the following criteria:

-• registered on a distance-learning course
+• registered for a distance-learning course

 • on a placement of a term or longer